KRLabsOrg/LettuceDetect/docs/EUROBERT.md

 ### Manual Validation (German)

-For a more rigorous evaluation, we manually reviewed 100 examples covering diverse task types from RAGTruth (QA, summarization, data-to-text).
+For a more rigorous evaluation, we manually reviewed 300 examples covering all task types from RAGTruth (QA, summarization, data-to-text).
 After correcting any annotation errors, we found that performance remained strong, validating our translation approach:

 | Model            | Precision (%) | Recall (%) | F1 (%) |
 |------------------|---------------|------------|--------|